itsapinhulk/dotfiles/README.md

 Installation
 ------------
-run setup.py - It will back any existing files into ~/.backup/
+run setup.py - It will backup any existing files into ~/.backup/

 To Do
 -----